 Forged irons have a soft feel, however are expensive to produce.
 Here we must make note of the Wilson D7 irons, which despite being forged come in at a great price and offer excellent levels of forgiveness.
 These irons are a great choice for golfers with mid-handicaps and offer very good levels of forgiveness.

-Equally worth your consideration are the Ping G25 Irons which have been designed with all the latest tech but came out at a price far below what you would expect and below rival brands.
+Also worth your consideration are the Ping G25 Irons which have been designed with all the latest tech but came out at a price far below what you would expect and below rival brands.

 Frequently asked questions when buying irons